reritom/Flask-Microservice-Tutorial/README.md

     allocations = db.relationship("ContinuousResourceAllocation", back_populates="resource", lazy=True)
 ```

-Now we look at the 'continuous_resource_allocation.py'.
+Now we look at the `continuous_resource_allocation.py`.
 We can define a ContinuousResourceAllocation as an object with a from_datetime, and a to_datetime.
 Then in some cases, the allocation might want to be considered as from infinity or to infinity, so we will add a boolean column for those two options, and make all four of these columns nullable.
-Therefore you could create an allocation from now until infinity to indicate an indefinite maintenance period for this resource making it unallocatable.
+Therefore you could create an allocation from now until infinity to indicate an indefinite maintenance period for this resource making it un-allocatable.
 Again we can add the resource type, an id, and some additional columns like a description, or an allocation type (like a "booking", or "maintenance").
 Finally, we will add a json dump column for storing any additional data about the allocation, and we can add a property method to return the dictionary representation, called 'dump'.

 To finalise the relationship between the two models, we pass the resource_id of the related ContinuousResource as a ForeignKey column, and then make the 'resource' relationship.